 “By the time I heard Joao speak for a second time some months later, my daughter was pregnant,” Gill says, “so it really was a no-brainer to get on board.”
 When Gill’s granddaughter, Daisy was born her umbilical cord blood and tissue was stored with Biovault Family.

-For Gill, the most important feature of cord blood banking is that it gives her family access to life-saving stem cells should they ever need them; access, moreover to cells that belong to her own granddaughter, 4 month old Daisy.
+For Gill, the most important feature of cord blood banking is that it gives her family access to life-saving stem cells should they ever need them; access, moreover to cells that belong to her own granddaughter, 4-month-old Daisy.
 This means that the HSCs are a perfect match for Daisy and are highly likely to be accepted by Frankie and other family members.
-“When my daugher realised that the stem cells could also be used to help her son and two step-children” Gill says, “she thought it was a fantastic idea.”
+“When my daughter realised that the stem cells could also be used to help her son and two step-children,” Gill says, “she thought it was a fantastic idea.”

 My main reason for offering to bank my granddaughter’s cord blood and tissue was that, as a grandparent, I could feel I had played a useful role in her and her family’s future health.